Watts Hospital

 Black Beauty Queens Denied Rewards

-Laomia McCoy and Theresa Smith, Miss Oakland of 1969 and 1970, held a press conference to discuss that they were treated unfairly and racially discriminated against by the Miss Oakland beauty pageant’s sponsors.
+Laomia McCoy and Theresa Smith, Miss Oakland of 1969 and 1970, held a press conference to discuss how the Miss Oakland beauty pageant’s sponsors treated them unfairly and racially discriminated against them.

 “if they had it to do all over again they wouldn’t have competed in the annual pageant.”